mikeizbicki/ucr-cs100/tutorials/file-permission/README.md

 ###umask

-When a user creates a file or directory, they are set of default permission.
+When a user creates a file or directory, it is set to the default permissions.
 For example, if a text file has `666` same as `rw-rw-rw` permission, it grants read and write permission to everyone.
 Similarly a directory with `777` permissions gives user read, write, and execute permission to everyone.
 The user file-creation mask(umask) is used to determine the file permission for newly created files.
 It can control the default file permission for new files.
 It is a four-digit octal number.
 A umask can be set or expressed using **Symbolic values** and **Octal values**.

 Here is table of Octal values: